riojosdev/100-days-of-code/log.md

 **Thoughts:** I have been dicovering a lot of ways, I can use Emacs.
 I found the Awesome-list for emacs.
 Which helped me to reach a really big step.
 I am now actually trying to install IRC, twitter mode and maybe some other packages I found that was really useful.

 **Link(s) to work**: None

+### Day 79: Sep 07, 2020

+**Today's Progress**: Learning Solidity

+**Thoughts:** Learning emacs was oretty cool, but it was just too cool that I couldn't learn some Code.
+Today I decided to pick up some knowledge on blockchain technology.
+I discovered Solidity.
+And I am preparing a game on it.
+Actually it's a Zombie Crypto game.

+**Link(s) to work**: None